TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   -D<Project>_EXTRAREPOS_FILE:FILEPATH=<EXTRAREPOSFILE> \
   -D<Project>_ENABLE_KNOWN_EXTERNAL_REPOS_TYPE=Continuous

-Specifing extra repositories through an extra repos file allows greater flexibility in the specification of extra repos.
+Specifying extra repositories through an extra repos file allows greater flexibility in the specification of extra repos.
 This is not helpful for a basic configure of the project but is useful in automated testing using the ``TribitsCTestDriverCore.cmake`` script and the ``checkin-test.py`` script.